S0ME0NE03/MAKING_MATH_LESS_TEDIOUS/README.md

   !IMPORTANT!
     -All add_ons modules NEED to have a main() function which is where the start of the code begins.
-    -ALL files in the add_ons folder (stored in server) MUST have a .py extension
+    -ALL files in the add_ons folder (stored in server) MUST have a main.py